lucylow/udacity_student_engagement/README.md

-# Udacity Student Project Completion Analysis
+# Student Project Completion Analysis

 Data analysis on correlations between project completion rates on Udacity and the following variables:
 1) Minutes engaged in a week